How Much Does a New Air Conditioner Cost?

 • 5 ton, which cools more than 2,000 square feet

-• How many windows your house has and the style, since big or picture windows may be less efficient
+• How many windows your home has and the style, as expansive or picture windows may be more inefficient.

-Your air conditioner’s efficiency is tied to its SEER, or Seasonal Energy Efficiency Rating.
-This ranking measures how efficiently it consumes electricity to create cooling.
+Your air conditioner’s efficiency is linked to its SEER, or Seasonal Energy Efficiency Rating.
+This rating measures how efficiently it transforms electricity to create cooling.
 The bigger the ranking, the more efficient the air conditioner is.

 • Dated air conditioners are ranked around 8-9 SEER.